 38. Act applies to DBNGP

-(1) Any pipeline in the privatised DBNGP system is a pipeline for the purposes of the principal Act despite the exceptions to the definition of “pipeline” in that Act.
+(1) Any pipeline in the privatised DBNGP system is a pipeline for the purposes of the principal Act despite the exceptions to the definition of pipeline in that Act.

 (2) At the pipeline transfer time —